normandy17/normandy17/README.md

 ## I'm a Full Stack Developer and an aspiring Data Scientist!!

-Welcome to my GitHub profile! 👋 I'm a seasoned Full Stack Developer with three years of experience mastering the MERN stack.
+Welcome to my GitHub profile!<br/>
+👋 I'm a seasoned Full Stack Developer with three years of experience mastering the MERN stack.
 Passionate about solving bugs and delivering end-to-end features that elevate user experiences.
 Proficient in managing GitHub pipelines and releases to ensure seamless project deployment.
 Let's build together! 🚀